-Sheep wool insulation is something that we’re probably all aware of yet somehow we often dismiss it when it comes to buying insulation, either to retrofit our home or when building new.
+Sheep wool insulation is something that you’re probably aware of, yet somehow we often dismiss it when it comes to buying insulation, either to retrofit our home or when building new.

 Sheep's wool insulation offers a huge amount of benefits over synthetic insulation materials and almost no downsides.